 Other useful information

 Wifi isn’t much of a thing in Cuba so a good guidebook may come in handy occasionally.
-These are some I recommend:
+You can get this one.

 My other posts about Cuba will help you plan your trip: